fenago/python-networking-sysadmins/scripting/lab_guides/Lab_8.md

 In this section, we are going to learn about string formatting.
-We are going to learn how to format[]{#id326064837 .indexterm} information in two ways: one by using the string `format()` method and the other by using the `%` operator.
+We are going to learn how to format information in two ways: one by using the string `format()` method and the other by using the `%` operator.